polyipseity/information/special/academia/HKUST/ESST/pressure safety/index.md

 <!--pytextgen generate section="33bb"--><!-- The following content is generated at 2024-02-20T13:14:06.445729+08:00.
 Any edits will be overridden! -->

-- _(begin)_→:::←design: correct fittings and regulators
+- _(begin)_→::@::←design: correct fittings and regulators
-- design: correct fittings and regulators→:::←design: flashback arrestor for flammable or oxidizing gas is used to prevent ignition
+- design: correct fittings and regulators→::@::←design: flashback arrestor for flammable or oxidizing gas is used to prevent ignition
-- design: flashback arrestor for flammable or oxidizing gas is used to prevent ignition→:::←operator: close inactive valves
+- design: flashback arrestor for flammable or oxidizing gas is used to prevent ignition→::@::←operator: close inactive valves
-- operator: close inactive valves→:::←operator: frequent examination for damages
+- operator: close inactive valves→::@::←operator: frequent examination for damages
-- operator: frequent examination for damages→:::←operator: keep upright
+- operator: frequent examination for damages→::@::←operator: keep upright
-- operator: keep upright→:::←operator: mark empty cylinders
+- operator: keep upright→::@::←operator: mark empty cylinders
-- operator: mark empty cylinders→:::←operator: no electric arcs, greases, heat sources, or oils nearby to prevent explosion
+- operator: mark empty cylinders→::@::←operator: no electric arcs, greases, heat sources, or oils nearby to prevent explosion
-- operator: no electric arcs, greases, heat sources, or oils nearby to prevent explosion→:::←_(end)_
+- operator: no electric arcs, greases, heat sources, or oils nearby to prevent explosion→::@::←_(end)_

 <!--/pytextgen-->